 Atrophic scars are small pitted indentations in the skin.
 These are usually occur after acne, chicken pox, insect bites or in some cases after injections.
 The scars are sometimes red but this can fade over time.
 The redness of atrophic scars can be treated, by simple convenient therapy such as silicone gel, microdermabrasion,microneedle therapy, but the indentation is slightly harder to treat and may require a physical process such as dermabrasion or a chemical peel.

-Dark skins (Afro-Caribeean and Asian) tend to scar badly and are particularly susceptible to Keloids.
-People who burn easily in the skin also tend to scar badly.
+- • Skin Type: Dark skins (Afro-Caribbean and Asian) tend to scar badly and are particularly susceptible to Keloids.

-As can be seen for the different type of scars below, silicone is recommend as first line treatment for scars of all types, sometimes in combination with other therapies.
+As can be seen for the different type of scars below, silicone is recommended as the first line of treatment for scars of all types, sometimes in combination with other therapies.

-Two weeks after the wound has closed your skin is still fragile and maybe inflamed.
-However, it is important at this stage to gently moisturise and massage the scarred area with a non-perfumed simple cream.
+Two weeks after the wound has closed your skin is still fragile and may be inflamed.
+However, it's important at this stage to gently moisturise and massage the scarred area with a non-perfumed simple cream.
 This will ensure that the scar is kept hydrated and encourage the scarred area to keep its flexible texture.
-It is important to moisture and massage the scarred areas at least twice a day for about 10minutes each time for the first two weeks.
+It's important to moisturise and massage the scarred area at least twice a day for about 10 minutes each time for the first two weeks.

-After two weeks the skin is less fragile and you need to continue to moisture and massage the scarred area at least twice a day and apply more pressure to the scarred area.
+After two weeks the skin is less fragile and you need to continue to moisturise and massage the scarred area at least twice a day and apply more pressure to the scarred area.